We are collecting donations for the community food pantry until Wednesday, December 10!

 • Place leaves in paper bags.

-• Bring them to the DPW dumpster at 32 5th Street.
+• Bring bags to the DPW dumpster at 32 5th Street.

-• Rake loose leaves to the curbline (not on the sidewalk or road).
+• Rake loose leaves to the curbline, not onto the sidewalk or into the street.

-• Keep leaves away from storm drains to prevent flooding.
+• Keep leaves away from storm drains to help prevent flooding.

 • Vacuum trucks start at the edge of town and move toward the center.

-• Each round takes about 2 to 3 weeks, weather permitting.
+• Each round takes about 2 to 3 weeks, depending on weather.

 Vacuum truck route

-Leaf trucks will make at least 3 rounds of pickup, following the chipper route.
+Leaf trucks will make at least three rounds of pickup, following the chipper route.

 Safety tips